white-label-loyalty/wll-react-sdk/docs/platform-integration/index.md

 }
 ```

-> 📘 For complete theme customization options and color utilities, see our [theming guide](/guide/theming).
+> 📘 For complete theme customisation options and color utilities, see our [theming guide](/guide/theming).